-Peoples Financial Services Corp: Impressive Third Quarter, Are There Blue Skies Ahead?
+Peoples Financial Services Corp.: Impressive Third Quarter, Are There Blue Skies Ahead?

 (Table: created by author)

-Five Star Superior Rating - In June/2016 the company announced that they received a 5-Star Superior Rating from BauerFinancial, Inc., the nations' leading independent bank and credit union rating and research firm.
-Fewer than 10% of the Nation's banks can claim this distinction.
-BauerFinancial has been reporting on and analyzing the performance of United States Banks and Credit Unions since 1983.
+Five Star Superior Rating - In June/2016, the company announced that they received a 5-Star Superior Rating from BauerFinancial, Inc., the nation's leading independent bank and credit union rating and research firm.
+Fewer than 10% of the nation's banks can claim this distinction.
+BauerFinancial has been reporting on and analyzing the performance of United States banks and credit unions since 1983.

 Expansion - One thing I look for in a well run small bank is their willingness to grow their footprint via organic expansion.
 I like what I see from Peoples: